JellyRollJunior/chiikawa-i-spy/README.md

 -   Designed API and API workflow myself (proud!)
 -   Thought of storing player session info in jsonwebtoken myself (proud!!)
 -   NOTIFICATIONS TOOK ME SO LONG BUT I DID IT I AM VERY PROUD OF MYSELF
+-   I created a timer using intervals! first time using intervals

 ### Acknowledgements